-Is The iPhone 7 Worth Buying in 2019?Tatu Koivisto
+Is the iPhone 7 Still Worth Buying in 2019?Tatu Koivisto

-First released on September 16th, 2016, the iPhone 7 is inching its way towards year 3.
-For some ordinary smartphones, that may reduce them to the closet of has-beens.
-But, the iPhone 7 is anything but ordinary.
-In 2016, the year Apple released the iPhone 7, they captured 80% of the smartphone market profits.
-And, the iPhone 7 continued to be the best selling device into 2017.
+The iPhone 7, released on September 16th 2016, has now entered its third year of existence.
+Some ordinary smartphones would already be obsolete by this point.
+However, the iPhone 7 is anything but ordinary.
+In 2016, the year Apple released the iPhone 7, it captured 80% of the smartphone market profits.
+What’s more, the iPhone 7 continued to be the best selling device well into 2017.

-There’s definitely a reason.
-The iPhone 7 is an incredibly well-designed smartphone that continues to live up to the hype 3 years later.
-We already decided that the iPhone 7 was worth it in 2018.
-But, is the iPhone 7 still a must-buy in 2019?
-Definitely!
+And there’s undoubtedly a reason for the iPhone 7’s success.
+The iPhone 7 is an incredibly well-designed smartphone that continues to live up to the hype even three years later.
+We already concluded that the iPhone 7 was still worth it in 2018.
+But, is the iPhone 7 still a viable option in 2019?
+Absolutely!

-The iPhone 7 had many of the iPhone 6s charms, but with few changes.
-With iPhone 7 Apple made its landmark decision to remove the headphone jacks and did some design changes.
+The iPhone 7 includes many of the iPhone 6s’ charms, but with a few alterations.
+With iPhone 7, Apple made its landmark decision to remove the headphone jack and made some other design changes.

-The first change — the removal of the headphone jack – was met with some mockery.
-And the “courage” comment dropped by Steve Cook at the Apple event was met with plenty of memes.
-Here’s the thing — Apple was sort-of right.
-Currently, the core group of smartphones on the market have started removing their headphone jacks.
-In fact, Samsung is quietly removing ads it put up poking fun at Apple now that it has decided to remove the headphone jack on the Galaxy S10.
+The first change – removing the headphone jack – was met with some controversy.
+And the “courage” comment made by marketing chief Phil Schiller at an Apple event was met with plenty of memes.
+Here’s the thing, though: Apple was kind of right.
+The core group of smartphones on the market have now also started to remove their headphone jacks.
+In fact, Samsung is quietly removing ads that poked fun at Apple now that it too has decided to remove the headphone jack from the Galaxy S10.

-Not having the headphone jack may seem like an inconvenience.
-But, with the rise of wireless headphones, the popularity of Apple’s EarPods, and the existence of a relatively cheap dongle, not having a headphone turned out to not really be that big of a deal.
-Sure, for some users, having to plug that short dongle into their lightning port may feel unnecessary.
-But is it really enough to count out the iPhone 7?
+Not having a headphone jack may seem like an inconvenience.
+But with the rise of wireless headphones, the popularity of Apple’s EarPods and the option of the relatively cheap dongle, not having a headphone jack turned out not to be such a big deal.
+Sure, for some users, having to plug that short dongle into the lightning port may feel unnecessary.
+But is it really enough reason to count out the iPhone 7?

 We don’t think so.